tbm/homepage/pages/debian/kirkwood/qnap/ts-119/unpack.md

 <p><b>This page is deprecated.
 Please use <a href = "../install/">the
 installer</a> instead.</b></p>

-<h1>Manually unpacking a tar ball of Debian on QNAP TS-110 and TS-119</h1>

 This page describes how to manually unpack a tar ball of Debian 5.0 (lenny) for the QNAP TS-110 and TS-119.
 However, please note that the user-friendly <a href = "../install/">user-friendly Debian installer</a> is